About the Partnership

 - Project promoted on The Facing Project website, across social media channels, and on the NPR show.

-Information about the 2023 Project Proposal Application process and information sessions will be released by February 2023.
-Project proposals will be due by mid-May 2023.
+Information about the 2024-2025 Project Proposal Application process and information sessions will be released by February/March 2024.
+Project proposals will be due by mid-April 2024.